AnthonyFuller/TonyTools/Documentation/libraries/hmlanguages.md

 ### CLNG
 *aka **DialogCascadingLanguageDependencies***

 Not much is actually know about this file type, other than it corresponds to the current language map in the game version.
-HMLanguages can convert the file to an *assumed* representation (as the languages just have a `0x00` byte or a `0x01` type which is presumed to be a boolean).
+HMLanguages can convert the file to an *assumed* representation (as the languages just have a `0x00` byte or a `0x01` byte which is presumed to be a boolean).

 #### JSON Representation